aclaudio123/IPND/README.md

 ## Thanks
 <p>
 Thanks for checking out my code.
-I hope it inspires you.
-I use these notes to teach other beginner level students to programming.

 If you've questions or would like to contact me, checkout my LinkedIn profile www.linkedin.com/in/claudioasangong